git-town/git-town/README.md

 from which feature branches are cut and into which they are merged, and assumes you use a central code repository like [GitHub](http://github.com).

-Git Town goes the extra mile to keep everything in sync at all times, thereby minimizing the probability and severity of merge conflicts.
+* makes it easy to create, sync, and merge branches
+* minimizes merge conflicts
-It is configurable, extensible, and integrates seamlessly with the normal Git command line interface.
+* is configurable, extensible, and integrates seamlessly with the normal Git command line interface.